-Log in to the Duo Admin Panel, click Applications in the left sidebar, and then click the Protect an Application button or the Protect an Application submenu item in the left sidebar.
+In the Duo Admin Panel click Applications in the left sidebar, and then click the Protect an Application button or the Protect an Application submenu item in the left sidebar.
 Alternatively, you can click the Add New... button in the top right of the Dashboard page and then click Application.

 Locate the type of application for your proof of concept from the list (you can filter the list by typing in a keyword), then click Protect this Application.
 You'll automatically be sent to the properties page for your new application.
 (See our Protecting Applications documentation for more details.)

 By default, all users are asked to enroll with Duo when they log in for the first time after installation.
 You'll want to change this behavior so that users who aren't part of the proof of concept will continue to log in normally.
 To change the default new user policy, go to the Policies page and edit the global policy.
 Locate the New User Policy in the editor and select Allow access without 2FA.
 Click the Save Policy button.